Call now in confidence immediate help & advice 24/7

 This is why most rehab centres across Birmingham and the rest of the UK provide gender-specific treatment plans which allow men and women the chance to recover in the best way possible.

-Gender-specific addiction treatment refers to treatment plans that are designed with each gender in mind.
+Gender-specific addiction rehab treatment refers to treatment plans that are designed with each gender in mind.
 This is important because there are key psychological and biological differences between men and women, which means that they react to certain substances and therapy techniques differently.

 For example, women are more likely to suffer from an addiction to prescription drugs, whereas men are more likely to fall victim to cannabis addiction.